21 Foot Rule – Tueller Distance Legal Strategy for a Self Defense Shooting

 If you carry a handgun, you need to understand this, for several reasons.
 One of which is for your own personal self defense.
 Another, for your legal defense should you ever be involved in a self defense shooting.
 Here’s why…

-The fact is, if you did not know about the ‘Tueller distance’ prior to a self defense shooting, the use of this aspect of your defense will NOT be admissible in court.
-In fact, if you did know about it, you will likely need to prove that you knew about it (I’ll explain later).
+The fact is, if you did not know about the 21 foot rule prior to a self defense shooting (sometimes referred as the Tueller rule or distance), the use of this aspect of your defense will NOT be admissible in court.
+In fact, even if you did know about it, you will likely need to prove that you knew about it (I’ll explain in a moment).

 Tueller discovered that most police officers are able to get their pistol out of their holster and engage within 1.5 seconds.

 The approximate distance of an imminent threat with an impact weapon

 Tueller also drilled the distance at which a person can run from a standing start for 1.5 seconds to be about 21 feet.